Standards

 Debit

 One part of double-entry accounting, a debit, is located the left side of a T-account.
 In accounting terms, to debit an account means to place the dollar amount assigned to a transaction on the left side of the T-account.
 It can either increase or decrease an object code balance, depending on the financial transaction being recorded.
-See the Normal Balances standard for further detail on how debits increase/decrease different object codes.
+See the UCO-AFO-1.01 Normal Balances Standard for further detail on how debits increase/decrease different object codes.
 An example of debiting a T-account is shown below.

 A student enrolled in a summer class for $200 creates a new bursar receivable balance.
 The bursar accounts receivable balance will be debited by $200, showing an increase in the asset balance.